-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
-Compression Stockings The following are not covered: • Below knee, 18-30 pressure • Thigh length • Full length • Waist length • Garter belts These supplies may be available under the Over the Counter benefit Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Acupuncture for chronic lower back pain covered according to Medicare guidelines.
+Compression Stockings The following are not covered: Below knee, 18-30 pressure Thigh length Full length Waist length Garter belts (These supplies may be available under the Over the Counter benefit) Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.